The Agency: cast, plot and everything we know about the Michael Fassbender political thriller

 The Agency release date

 At this time there is no set premiere date for The Agency.
-However, Paramount Plus with Showtime announced that production is underway on the series, so it's not outside the realm of possibility the series could premiere in the final few months of 2024 or early 2025.
-We'll update this page as info on The Agency release date is revealed.
+However, Paramount Plus with Showtime announced that production is underway on the series and an announcement for the release date is expected "soon."

 What we do know about the show's release is that US audiences are first going to be able to stream it on the Paramount Plus with Showtime platform (as long as you're a subscriber), before being able to watch it on traditional TV.
 For international audiences, including in the UK, the series is going to be exclusively available on Paramount Plus (again, subscription required).